CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 natually suited to this kind of workflow and requires less configuration so we'll start here.

-Note that step 2 deponds on step 1, and step 3 depends on step 2.

 Let's start by looking at our high-throughput FireWork:

 ```